rfourquet/SafeREPL.jl/README.md

 using Pkg; pkg"add https://github.com/rfourquet/SafeREPL.jl"
 ```

 ### Caveats

 * This package was not tested on 32-bits architectures, help will be needed to support them.

+* Using new number types by default in the REPL might reveal many missing methods
+  for these types and render the REPL less usable than ideal.
+  Time for opening ticket/issues in the corresponding projects :)

-* float literals are stored as `Float64` in the AST, meaning that information can be lost:
+* float literals are stored as `Float64` in the Julia AST, meaning that information can be lost:

 ```julia
 julia> using SafeREPL; 1.2 # this is equivalent to `big(1.2)`